 All accepted stories go through a collaborative editorial process and are paid at competitive rates, based on the amount and type of work.
 Ambrook Research editors are happy to work with writers on sourcing and finding useful data for a story when appropriate.

-Ambrook Research is backed by Ambrook, a company making sustainability profitable in natural resource industries, starting by providing back-office financial tools for farmers.
+Ambrook Research is editorially independent but backed by Ambrook, a company making sustainability profitable in natural resource industries, starting by providing back-office financial tools for farmers.